chrisbuttery/johnny-five-arduino-starter-kit-examples/README.md

 # Johnny-Five Arduino Starter Kit examples

-As an introduction to the Arduino and [Johnny-Five](https://github.com/rwaldron/johnny-five), I've started converting the starter examples from C to JS.
+As an introduction to the Arduino and [Johnny-Five](https://github.com/rwaldron/johnny-five), I've started converting the starter kit examples from C to JS.

 1. Project 1: Get To Know Your Tools
 2. Project 2: [Spaceship Interface](./spaceship-interface.js)